Payments Management

 6. Click the Yes button to accept the partial payment.

-The Process Another Payment window will open.
+The Process Another Payment window opens.

 7. Click the Yes button.